I can't think of a higher leverage way to help someone in life than giving them internet access.

 Where Does The Money Go?

-100% transparency and accountability is our main goal.
+Radical transparency and accountability are our main goals.
 Once a month only, you will receive an update on our transparency reports and bank statements as well as our amazing footage and students’ achievement stories.

 Your donation is being directed to students from all over the globe, and here's how much it takes to get it to them.